US Sales Tax For Foreign Companies – When Do They Need To Pay?

 Foreign Sales Tax Liability – A Question Of Nexus

-In the event of the Market Fairness Act or a similar bill becoming law, it will be more difficult for international sellers to neglect sales tax liabilities, because reports from U.S. Customs make it easier for state and local taxing authorities to determine what shipments are entering their jurisdictions.
+It is now more difficult for international sellers to neglect sales tax liabilities, because reports from U.S. Customs make it easier for state and local taxing authorities to determine what shipments are entering their jurisdictions.

-Sales Tax DataLink offers an outsourcing program and has resources available that can help you keep track of jurisdiction policies.
+Sales Tax DataLINK offers an outsourcing program and has resources available that can help you keep track of jurisdiction policies.
 Whether you choose to handle filing your sales tax yourself or choose to have us do it for you, you know that your returns will be correct.
 Contact us for a free comprehensive evaluation to test our sales tax software with your own data and see how easy compliance can be.